istore221/scala-geomovement-kafka-publisher/README.md

 Automated tests for this system is performed when you run `./startup.sh` if you want to run tests by your own please make sure your run following commands.

+Note: Test coverage results can be found at /coverage/coverage.html

 ```bash
 $ docker run -d --name where_is_my_go_jek_driver_mongodb -p 27017:27017 -v ~/data:/data/db --restart always mongo:3.6.2
 $ npm install